Free U.S. shipping on orders $45+ · Subscribe & save

 1. Roon: The Best Zyn Alternative for Focus in 2026

 That stack isn't random.
 A study published in Cureus found that combining caffeine with TeaCrine and Dynamine improved cognitive performance and reaction time without negatively affecting mood.
-Roon's internal cognitive testing showed their formula (NeuroShift Alpha) produced the highest processing speed and cognitive control scores among six stacks tested, including caffeine + L-theanine alone.
+Roon's internal cognitive testing showed their formula (Roon Alpha) produced the highest processing speed and cognitive control scores among six stacks tested, including caffeine + L-theanine alone.

 The sublingual format means absorption starts in minutes, not the 30-60 minutes you'd wait with a capsule.
 And because theacrine does not appear to cause habituation at standard doses, you're not trading one tolerance cycle for another.